 - Critical supply/service Foundational to the examination performed.
 Supplies, consumables or services which can't be internally verified during the course of the analysis.
 The user determines that they are acceptable by virtue of the dependability of the supplier or by verifying them through some analytical process different from routine analysis.
-(They are not critical if they are part of an analytical process and their reliability is verified as part of that analysis.)
-Here are two examples of critical supplies: (1) drug standards that are verified by comparison of chemical/physical properties (mass spectra for example) to reliable literature references.
-(2) Methamphetamine drug quant control/external standard: accepted as accurate based on the reliability of the supplier. - Customer - organization or person that receives a product or service. - Cycle of accreditation - the time period between one accreditation to the next. - Department - Idaho State Police (ISP), a functional or administrative division of Idaho State Government. - Document (hard copy or electronic) - any policy, quality or analytical method, form, normative reference, etc. providing information on some espect of the management system of Forensic Services. - Examination documentation see technical record - Executive management (top management) person or group of people who direct and control Forensic Services at the highest level.
-This would include the ISPFS Management Assistant, laboratory managers, the quality manager and the Laboratory System Director. - Forensic Services (ISPFS or FS) the entity comprised of three forensic laboratories (located in Coeur d'Alene, Meridian, and Pocatello) all related laboratory staff and functions with its overall headquarters in Meridian.
-The three laboratories are regulated by common policies, procedures and management. - Frozen At or below zero degrees Celsius.

-Idaho State Police a department within the Idaho State Government consisting of various units (one of which is Forensic Services) with the designated role of handling certain aspects of aw enforcement and business regulations on a statewide basis. - ILIMS Idaho Laboratory Information Management System (ILIMS) also referred to as the Laboratory Information Management System (LIMS).
+(They are not critical if they are part of an analytical process and their reliability is verified as part of that analysis.) - Customer organization or person that receives a product or service. - Cycle of accreditation the time period between one accreditation to the next. - Department Idaho State Police (ISP), a functional or administrative division of Idaho State Government. - Document (hard copy or electronic) any policy, quality or analytical method, form, normative reference, etc. providing information on some aspect of the management system of Forensic Services. - Examination documentation see technical record. - Executive management (top management) person or group of people who direct and control Forensic Services at the highest level.
+This would include the ISPFS Management Assistant, laboratory managers, the quality manager and the Laboratory System Director. - Forensic Services (ISPFS or FS) the entity comprised of three forensic laboratories (located in Coeur d'Alene, Meridian, and Pocatello), all related laboratory staff and functions with its overall headquarters in Meridian.
+The three laboratories are regulated by common policies, procedures and management. - Frozen At or below zero degrees Celsius. - Idaho State Police a department within the Idaho State Government consisting of various units (one of which is Forensic Services) with the designated role of handling certain aspects of law enforcement and business regulations on a statewide basis. - ILIMS Idaho Laboratory Information Management System (ILIMS) also referred to as the Laboratory Information Management System (LIMS).
 The electronic system used to maintain chain of custody and case record information. - Individual Characteristic Database -- A collection, in computerized, searchable form, of features associated with an object or person uniquely or with a high degree of probability. - Intermediate checks checks needed to maintain confidence in calibration. - Laboratory developed method an analytical method that is developed within a Forensic Service laboratory. - Major deviation A deviation of such scope that the applicability of the validation procedure is questionable or a deviation that has the potential to affect the accuracy of the analytical test. - Minor deviation A deviation that would not affect the validation study for the analytical method or the accuracy of casework analysis performed using the analytical method.
-For example, substituting KOH for NaOH to adjust a pH would be a minor deviation.
+For example, substituting KOH for NaOH to adjust a pH would be a minor deviation. - Nonconforming work work that does not meet one or more requirements of the quality system.